Age of Empires III: The WarChiefs: Act 2: Shadow

 In 1866, Chayton Black, Amelia Black's half-Lakota son whose father died when he was too young to remember, is expanding the Falcon Railroad Company westward along the Bozeman Trail but winds up in the middle of Red Cloud's War.
 He helps defend the wood trail from the Sioux and becomes friends with Fort Laramie's quartermaster, William "Billy" Holme, an aged American Civil War veteran.
 Ten years later, in 1876, Chayton returns to the west and again meets up with Holme, now a sheriff, who informs him of a gold rush in the Black Hills of Dakota.
 After defending many mining camps from Sioux attacks, Chayton goes to see the Sioux chief Crazy Horse and establish a peace treaty.
 However, Holme and some of the miners ambush the Sioux before Chayton can begin negotiations, wrecking any chance of peace.
 Despite the sheriff's warmongering, Chayton still sides with Holme and defends his workers as they gather wood for a new fort.
 However, once the fort is complete, Holme orders Chayton to destroy a Sioux village without provocation.
 Chayton refuses and, turning against Holme, allies with the Sioux to destroy the fort, forcing Holme to flee into the hills.
 Chayton then convinces the newly arrived George Armstrong Custer to give him one day to find Holme, who is the real cause of the unrest.
 Chayton puts on Sioux clothing and blood-red war paint and, joining with Crazy Horse, chases down Holme and corners him in a mine.
-Holme pulls a gun on Chayton, who draws his gun more quickly and shoots Holme, sending him stumbling into some gunpowder kegs and falling down a mineshaft to his explosive death.
+Holme pulls a gun on Chayton, but Chayton is quicker on the draw and shoots Holme first, sending him stumbling into some gunpowder kegs and falling down a mineshaft to his explosive death.
 Chayton then tries convincing General Custer not to attack the Sioux, but Custer refuses and demands that Chayton choose sides, saying he can no longer remain neutral.
 Chayton agrees, bidding Custer goodbye and siding with the Sioux.
 He helps gather the Sioux and Cheyenne nations and fights with them at Little Bighorn.
 After the battle, Amelia Black narrates that she never saw her son again, but she has heard that Chayton was either killed at Wounded Knee in 1890, taking a dozen cavalrymen with him, or lived out his days in the Black Hills with his wife and children.